reinterpretcat/vrp/README.md

 python examples/python-interop/example.py # run test example
 ```

 Alternatively, you can use [maturin](https://github.com/PyO3/maturin) tool to build solver locally.
+You need to enable
+`py_bindings` feature which is not enabled by default.

 You can find extra information in [python example section](https://reinterpretcat.github.io/vrp/examples/interop/python.html)
 of the docs.
 The [full source code](./examples/python-interop/example.py) of python example is available in the repo which